barumau/panlexia/README.md

 The Panlexia project re-uses material from the following sources:

-- *NorthEuraLex* (http://northeuralex.org/), which is edited by Johannes Dellert & Gerhard Jäger and which is licensed under the
+- [NorthEuraLex](http://northeuralex.org/), which is edited by Johannes Dellert & Gerhard Jäger and which is licensed under the
   [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
-- *The World Loanword Database (WOLD)*, which is edited by Martin Haspelmath & Uri Tadmor and which is licensed under the [Creative Commons Attribution 3.0 Germany License](http://creativecommons.org/licenses/by/3.0/de/)
+- *[he World Loanword Database (WOLD)](https://wold.clld.org), which is edited by Martin Haspelmath & Uri Tadmor and which is licensed under the
+  [Creative Commons Attribution 3.0 Germany License](http://creativecommons.org/licenses/by/3.0/de/)

 ## Let's work together!